 If any part of the oil pump is worn enough in order to affect the performance of the oil pump, the oil pump must be replaced.
-Perform the following procedures in order to inspect the oil pump for clearances and torques.

-Refer to the Specifications Module, "Engine Oil Pump".
+Perform the following procedures in order to inspect the oil pump.
+Refer to the Specifications Module, "Engine Oil Pump" for clearances and torgues.

-- Remove the oil pump from the engine.
-Refer to the Disassembly and Assembly, "Engine Oil Pump - Remove".
+- 1. Remove the oil pump from the engine.
 Remove the cover of the oil pump. - 2.
-Remove the outer rotor.
+Remove the outer rotor (1).
 Clean all of the parts.
-Look for cracks in the metal or other damage.

-Clearance for the outer rotor body

-(1) Measure the clearance of the outer rotor to the body.
+Look for cracks in the metal or other damage. - 3.
+Install the outer rotor.
+Measure the clearance of the outer rotor to the body .